Ambassador Henick discusses Washington's long-term vision in Uzbekistan

 Navbahor Imamova, VOA: And parallel to those mahallas are the bloggers who have formed communities around them.
 They are the ones who are pushing for local solutions to local issues.
 Many civil society experts we've talked to, including in the West, say that we should stop analyzing civil society from that traditional perspective.
 Civil society isn't just human rights activists; it's broader in Uzbekistan.
 Yet, we don't see much being discussed here, and when we engage the bloggers and those communities, some of them are basically saying, "Let's not have these discussions about the nature of our work.
 Let's discuss the issues we're fighting for."
 So, there is that conclusion or strong belief that their work should show why they matter.
 Maybe just coining them as civil society isn't very helpful.
 They say that maybe the West isn't helping either by insisting that they must have independent organizations or that they must be organized in a particular way.

 U.S. Ambassador Jonathan Henick: And the same applies to what you're alluding to—for example, how we traditionally see media, right?
 It's kind of traditional media organizations.
 What we're seeing here in Uzbekistan is some experimentation, but also models that don't conform to what we traditionally expect to see.
 Those models include bloggers or influencers who are working independently and are not, by any stretch of the imagination, traditional media organizations, nor are mahallas and other groups.
 I think we need to be open to the fact that Uzbekistan is going to develop democracy in its own way.
-If we are truthful in our desire to support that democratic development, we shouldn't be trying to impose a model from the outside; we should be working with the individuals and organizations already here in Uzbekistan.
+If we are truthful in our desire to support that democratic development, we shouldn't be trying to impose a model from the outside.
+We should be working with the individuals and organizations already here in Uzbekistan.

 Tashkent, Uzbekistan: US Ambassador to Uzbekistan Jonathan Henick talking with VOA's Navbahor Imamova